bencline1/Allpix_GaAs/doc/usermanual/testing.md

 Finally, the **deployment** stage is only executed for new tags in the repository.
-Whenever a tag is pushed, this stages receives the build artifacts of previous stages and publishes them to the Allpix² project website through the EOS file system @eos.
+Whenever a tag is pushed, this stages receives the build artifacts of previous stages and publishes them to the Allpix² project website through the EOS file system[^46].
 More detailed information on deployments is provided in the following.

 Automatic Deployment